ppy/osu-web/resources/views/docs/_using_chat.md

 Leaving a channel will remove it from the User's channel list.

-A <a href="#chatchannelpart">chat.channel.part</a> event is sent over the websocket when the user leaves a channel.
+A [chat.channel.part](#chatchannelpart) event is sent over the websocket when the user leaves a channel.

 ## Sending messages

 Channels should be [joined](#joining-a-channel) or [created](#creating-a-channel) before messages are sent to them.
 To send a message a channel, make a request to the [Send Message to Channel](#send-message-to-channel) endpoint.

-A <a href="#chatmessagenew">chat.message.new</a> event is sent over the websocket when the user receives a message.
+A [chat.message.new](#chatmessagenew) event is sent over the websocket when the user receives a message.

 ## Getting info about a channel